open-component-model/ocm/docs/names/accessmethods.md

   Basically there may be multiple such types provided by different organizations with the same meaning.
 But we strongly encourage organizations to share such types instead of introducing new type names.

+  Extending the toolset by own access methods always means to locally provide a new tool version with the additionally registered access method implementations.
+Because the purpose of the Open Component Model is the exchange of software, the involved parties must agree on the used toolset.
+  This might involve methods provided by several potentially non-central providers.
+Therefore, use used access method names must be globally unique with a globally unique meaning.

   To support a unique namespace for those type names vendor specific types have to follow a hierarchical naming scheme based on DNS domain names.